ibinti/bugvm/readme.md

 # BugVM is a free open source native App builder.

-BugVM compiles Java bytecode to native machine code and then links the compiled native code with other native libraries or frameworks to produce targeted platform App.
+BugVM compiles JVM bytecode to native machine code and then links the compiled native code with other native libraries or frameworks to produce targeted platform App.

 BugVM is composed by: